MarcusP-P/WindowsInstall/README.md

 * Check if Winget is installed
 * Display the TaskStage number
 * Install latest version of Windows
+* Create script to dump a computer's setup

 ### Features
 * Uninstall included Windows Installer apps